GWC-DCMB/curriculum-notebooks/paper/paper.md

 practice.
 However, we couldn’t find a resource that exactly met our needs.
 Over the past three years, we have developed a curriculum and instructional format using Jupyter notebooks to effectively teach introductory Python for data science.
-This method, inspired by The Carpentries organization [@wilson_software_2016], uses bite-sized lessons followed by independent practice time to reinforce coding concepts, and culminates in a data science capstone project using real-world data.
+This method, inspired by The Carpentries organization, uses bite-sized lessons followed by independent practice time to reinforce coding concepts, and culminates in a data science capstone project using real-world data.
 We believe our open curriculum is a valuable resource to the wider education community and hope that educators will